linkedin/audience-network-ios-sdk/docs/data/README.md

 We currently do not support Cocoapods, please follow manual integration steps below.

 ## Manual Integration
 1. Unzip the zip folder in finders.
-You should be able to see the LinkedinAudienceNetwork.xcframework folder.
+Look for the LinkedinAudienceNetwork.xcframework folder.
 2. Open your own project in XCode
-3. Drag the LinkedinAudienceNetwork.xcframework, and drop it into the "Frameworks" module
+3. Drag the LinkedinAudienceNetwork.xcframework from finder, then drop it into the "Frameworks" module
 4. Embed and sign our SDK in project settings:
     1. Click on projects, go to **Targets**
     2. Select your target